Which sporting events have been affected following the death of the Queen?

+Sport’s governing bodies continue to review their fixture schedules following the announcement that the Queen’s funeral will take place on September 19.

-Here, the PA news agency looks at matches and events which have been affected by the news.
+Here, the PA news agency looks at matches and events which have been affected by Her Majesty’s death.

-All Premier League and English Football League matches this weekend have been postponed as a mark of respect.
+All Premier League and English Football League matches this weekend were postponed as a mark of respect.

-All games in the Women’s Super League, Women’s Championship and Women’s FA Cup have also been postponed this weekend.
+All games in the Women’s Super League, Women’s Championship and Women’s FA Cup were also postponed this weekend.

-The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales is also off.
+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales was also off.

-Cricket will resume on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.
+Cricket resumed on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.

 Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.

-Both games in the opening round of Gallagher Premiership fixtures on Friday night have been postponed until the weekend, while all senior rugby union scheduled in Wales this weekend will not take place.
+Both games in the opening round of Gallagher Premiership fixtures on Friday night were postponed and played on Saturday alongside two other matches, while two games – Gloucester v Wasps and Sale v Northampton – are scheduled for Sunday.
+All senior rugby union in Wales this weekend did not take place.

-The west country derby between Bristol and Bath at Ashton Gate, plus Sale’s home clash with Northampton, have been rearranged, with the former now taking place on Saturday and the latter on Sunday.

-Premiership Rugby confirmed that four matches scheduled for the weekend will go ahead as planned.
-Champions Leicester’s trip to Exeter, London Irish versus Worcester and Newcastle against Harlequins will take place on Saturday, along with Gloucester hosting Wasps on Sunday.
+A Super League statement read: “Following the announcement by Buckingham Palace that the funeral of Her Majesty Queen Elizabeth II will take place on Monday September 19, Super League can confirm that the Betfred Super League play-off semi-finals, scheduled for Friday 16 and Saturday 17 September, will proceed as arranged.

+“As a mark of respect to Her Majesty Queen Elizabeth II, the Betfred Super League Awards, which was scheduled to take place at Headingley Stadium on the evening of Monday September 19 will now take place at the same venue on Tuesday September 20.”

-The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but all other matches over the weekend will go ahead.
-The Super League play-offs will start, with Catalans Dragons hosting Leeds on Friday night and Huddersfield playing Salford at home on Saturday.
+The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams.

-Play at the BMW PGA Championship will restart on Saturday morning, having been suspended on Thursday and cancelled on Friday.
+Play at the BMW PGA Championship restarted as a 54-hole event on Saturday morning, having been suspended on Thursday and cancelled on Friday.

-Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before practice on Friday and another expected before the race.
+Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before the race.

 The final day of the Cazoo St Leger Festival at Doncaster on Saturday was switched to Sunday.